 Low-cut socks offer a modest rise above the shoes heel collar and usually stops at the middle of the anklebone.

 Quarter socks rise from the shoe to usually cover the anklebone entirely.
-Great option if you are experiencing heel blistering resulting from shoe friction.
+Runners wear these if they are experiencing heel blistering resulting from shoe friction.

 Crew sock heights can vary but usually rise 6-8” above the shoe line.
 Best choice for cooler temperatures or if you need added lower leg protection due to rocks and brush, for example trail running.